 € 38,00 VAT included!

-The wine Montepulciano d'Abruzzo DOC is a real gem for lovers of structured red wines.
-It enters the market about 30 months after the harvest, but its tannin makes it suitable for later consumption: from 5 to 10 years after being put on the market.
+Montepulciano d'Abruzzo DOC wine is a real gem for fans of structured red wines.
+It comes onto the market approximately 30 months after the harvest, but its tannins make it suitable for later consumption: 5 to 10 years after release.
 And do you know any wines from the Zaccagnini winery?
-You have some red wine Montepulciano d'Abruzzo DOC Riserva to recommend?
+Do you have any Montepulciano d'Abruzzo DOC Riserva red wines to recommend?
 Write it to me in a comment here on the blog!